LexiFi/gen_js_api/IMPLGEN.md

     (`f` in the example), its declared type (`tyexpr`), and possible `[@@js.xxx]` attributes attached to the declaration in the interface.

-    See [this page] (VALUES.md) for supported forms of value declarations.
+    See [this page](VALUES.md) for supported forms of value declarations.

   - Sub-modules: